featuresmith/wrimo/README.md

 ### Spacelift automation

 Spacelift runs the OpenTofu stack whenever infrastructure changes are merged to `main`, applying updates to the Worker script container, secrets, and custom domain bindings.
 Local runs (`mise run tf-plan` / `mise run tf-apply`) remain useful for validation, but the production lifecycle is driven by Spacelift.
+The `infra/migrations.tf` file removes legacy Worker resources (`cloudflare_workers_domain`, `cloudflare_workers_secret`, and `cloudflare_worker_script`) from state so the upgraded provider can plan cleanly.

 ## Contributing